 Brussels Sprouts sauteed with bacon, by my mother-in-law.

 I actually ended up serving the rice pudding to my nieces and nephews for breakfast the morning after because we already had many desserts.

 Gluten-Free Pumpkin Cake, my sister-in-law made.

-Here are some new kitchen tools that I purchased this year that made my Thanksgiving pre go much smoother.
+Some new kitchen tools that I purchased this year made my Thanksgiving prep go much smoother.